 In these volatile times, there are some who claim the United States is living in a post-Christian culture, detached from its supposed Christian foundations.
 Does the country need to seek a revival to reclaim its roots?
 What do people mean by a “post-Christian culture”?

 Louisville Institute Executive Director Edwin David Aponte will explore this topic in a public lecture, “Living in a ‘Post-Christian’ Culture,” at 7 p.m.
 Sept.
 25 in the Alford Centrum on the campus of Methodist Theological School in Ohio, 3081 Columbus Pike in Delaware.
 The lecture, presented by the Theological Commons at MTSO, is free and open to the public.
+Live and archived video of the lecture will be available on Livestream.

 In addition to his lecture, Aponte, who is a minister of the Word and Sacrament in the Presbyterian Church (U.S.A.), will preach in MTSO’s chapel service at 1 p.m.
 Sept.
 25 in the Alford Centrum.
 All are invited.